Musical modes are just holes

 B-C-D-E-F-G-A S-W-W-H-W-W-W B-Locrian

-Note that C-Major is significantly different from C-Phrygian though.
-They don’t share the same set of notes, nor do they share the same mode.
+Note that C-Major is significantly different from C-Phrygian.
+They don’t share the same set of notes (like C-Major and E-Phrygian do), nor do they share the same hole pattern (like C-Major and D-Major do).
 All they share is the tonic and, well, some of the notes.
 Homework assignment: using the rotation technique, figure out which major key shares its notes with C-Phrygian.

 It is not uncommon for people to be unable to agree which mode some piece of music is in.
 This happens when there is not enough harmonic context, so the mode becomes ambiguous and therefore subjective.
 One example that comes to mind is Daft Punk’s “Get Lucky” (my vote goes to B-Dorian here).
 For some songs, however, the mode is very clear.
 Joe Satriani’s “Flying In A Blue Dream” is schoolbook Lydian.